ciderapp/Cider-2/docs/Cider 2.5.0 Preview API.md

 - `/play-url`
   - Takes a `url` in body and will immediately play the item or track associated with the URL

+- `/play-item-href`
+  - Takes a `href` in body and will immediately play the item or track associated with the API href

 - `/play-later`
   - Takes `id` and `type`